MSUSEL/msusel-snort-network-quality/README.md

        * The bridge network in Docker is a software device that allows containers connected to the same bridge network to communicate with each other, while isolating them from containers not connected to that bridge network.
        * The host network in Docker is a mode where a container shares the Docker host's network stack, allowing direct access to the host's network interfaces without network isolation or its own IP address.
        * The none network in Docker is a mode that completely isolates a container's networking stack; within the container, only the loopback device is created, meaning it has no external network access.
-2. Start Two Alpine Containers
+2. Start & Run Two Alpine Containers
    * `$ ‎docker run -dit —-name alpine1 alpine ash`
    * `$ ‎‎docker run -dit —-name alpine2 alpine ash`
      * These commands are used to start and run a Docker container.